projectacrn/acrn-hypervisor/doc/developer-guides/hld/uart-virt-hld.rst

 and ``uart_write``.

 A similar virtual UART device is implemented in the hypervisor.
-Currently UART16550 is owned by the hypervisor itself and is used for debugging purposes.
+UART16550 is owned by the hypervisor itself and is used for debugging purposes.
 (The UART properties are configured by parameters to the hypervisor command line.)
 The hypervisor emulates a UART device with 0x3F8 address to the Service VM and acts as the Service VM console.
-The general emulation is the same as used in the device model, with the following
+The general emulation is the same as used in the Device Model, with the following
 differences:

 -  PIO region is directly registered to the vmexit handler dispatcher via